TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 ![!Providers](images/qs-providers.png)

-1. Click on the Plus sign box.
+1. Click the Plus sign box.
 1. Select the subtitle providers you would like to enable.
-It is best to select multiple providers and create/use an account with them especially when you got a lot of wanted subtitles.
-Some subtitle providers requires an extra paid Anti-Captcha Service.
+It is best to select multiple providers and create/use an account with them, especially if you have a lot of wanted subtitles.
+Some subtitle providers require an extra paid Anti-Captcha Service.
 1. Your enabled providers.

 !!! tip

-  If possible don't forget to support them for their free service
+  If possible, support the subtitle providers for their free services.

 !!! danger "Don't forget to save your settings!!!"